-Figure 7 Sun's chromosphere shown in H alpha (H{α}) light (credit: universitytoday.com) While there is a strong correlation between sunspots and long distance radio communications, it turns out that sunspots have little to do with HF propagation.
+Sunspots shown in intense light radiated by the photosphere Figure 9 Sun's chromosphere shown in H alpha $(H{\alpha})$ light (credit: universitytoday.com) While there is a strong correlation between sunspots and long-distance radio communications, it turns out that sunspots have little to do with HF propagation.
 Sunspots are far too low in temperature to generate the EUV radiation needed to ionize Earth's upper atmosphere.
 The required EUV radiation is primarily produced by plages.
 The problem is that plages can not be seen in the intense light emanating from the photosphere because the photosphere is too bright.
-But sunspots can easily be seen as readily apparent in Figure 1.
-Thus sunspots become markers for plages.
+But sunspots can easily be seen as readily apparent in Figure 9.
+Thus, sunspots become markers for plages.
 A large number of sunspots means a large number of plages, high EUV levels, strong ionization of the Earth's ionosphere, and good HF radio communications.
-The EUV radiation responsible for ionizing Earth's upper atmosphere accounts for only 0.001% of the Sun's total energy output as illustrated in Figure 8.
+The EUV radiation responsible for ionizing Earth's upper atmosphere accounts for only 0.001% of the Sun's total energy output as illustrated in Figure 10.
 While the Sun's energy output remains incredibly stable over thousands of years, the Sun's EUV energy output is NOT stable at all!
 EUV energy varies considerably over the 11 year solar cycle.
-Consequently the level of ionization in Earth's upper atmosphere also varies over the same time period.
+Consequently, the level of ionization in Earth's upper atmosphere also varies over the same time period.
 EUV energy output is greatest during solar maximum when there are large numbers of sunspots, and consequently large numbers of EUV emitting plages.
 EUV output is lowest during solar minimum when there are few if any sunspots and only a few randomly scattered plages.

-Figure 8 Sun's energy output (credit: author) 5.4 Prominences and Filaments Prominences are large bright loops and curtains of relatively cool plasma suspended high above the photosphere by strong arching magnetic fields.
-A prominence occurring on the edge of the Sun is shown in Figure 9.
+Figure 10 Sun's energy output (credit: author) 5.4 Prominences and Filaments Prominences are large bright loops and curtains of relatively cool plasma suspended above the photosphere by strong arching magnetic fields.
+Prominences are often but not always associated with sunspot regions.
+A prominence occurring on the edge of the Sun is shown in Figure 11.
+A prominence is formed by closed arching magnetic fields erupting through the Sun's surface with the two footpoints of the arch anchored in the photosphere.
+The magnetic fields inside a prominence are not smooth but are instead twisted and tangled by the turbulent and convective motion of the plasma at the base of the prominence.